Skip navigation

 Support for early childhood education and preschool education

-Support for child development and learning is organised in Vaasa as part of the daily activities of early childhood education and preschool education.
+In Vaasa, child development and learning support are organised as part of the daily activities of early childhood education and preschool education.

-Support is primarily provided through a variety of flexible arrangements within the child’s own daycare, preschool or family daycare group.
-Support to the child should be flexible, planned and regularly evaluated.
-Support will be provided for as long as necessary, and in the form and at the level it is needed.
+Support is primarily given through various arrangements in the child’s own daycare, preschool, or family daycare group.
+Support for the child must be flexible, planned, and regularly evaluated.
+Thus, support should also be provided for as long as is needed, at the level that is needed, and in the appropriate forms.

 Support for growth and learning